• Skip to primary navigation

 Instructions

-• Make the coffee syrup: In a shallow bowl wide enough to dip the ladyfingers in, combine the coffee and 2 tablespoons Kahlua.
-Stir and set them aside.
+• In a shallow bowl wide enough to dip the ladyfingers in, make the coffee syrup by combining coffee and 2 tablespoons of Kahlúa.
+Set it aside.

-• Make the cream mixture: In a small saucepan or pot over low heat, simmer about an inch of water and place a heatproof bowl over it.
-Make sure the water does not touch the bottom of the bowl, or it will cook the eggs.
+• Make the zabaglione by combining egg yolks, ¼ cup granulated sugar, and ¼ cup Kahlúa in a heatproof bowl.
+Set the bowl over an inch of simmering water in a saucepan.
+The water should not touch the bottom of the bowl, or it will cook the eggs.

-Combine the mascarpone cheese, heavy cream, powdered sugar (or 2 tablespoons granulated sugar), and vanilla extract in a large bowl.
-With a hand mixer (or a stand mixer) starting on low speed and increasing as you go along, whip until smooth and incorporated.
-It will only take a little over a minute.
+• Combine mascarpone cheese, heavy cream, powdered sugar, and vanilla extract in a large bowl.
+Mix on low speed and increase as you go along until smooth and incorporated.

-• Assemble: Quickly dip the ladyfingers in the coffee syrup one at a time.
-Arrange them in a 9×13-inch baking dish.
+• Dip the ladyfingers in coffee syrup one at a time and arrange them in a dish.

-Spread half of the cream mixture evenly on top and dust with cocoa powder.
+• Cover them evenly with half of the mascarpone mixture and dust with cocoa powder.

-• Chill: Cover with plastic wrap and chill for at least 4 hours, preferably overnight, until set and the ladyfingers have softened.
+• Cover with plastic wrap and refrigerate for at least 4 hours.

-Dust with cocoa powder and sprinkle some chocolate shavings on top right before serving.
+• Dust with cocoa powder and top with chocolate shavings before serving.

 Video